aqeeladil/go-portfolio-app/README.md

-# Portfolio Website | End-to-end CICD Implementation using Docker, Aws-Eks, Github Actions, Helm, ArgoCD & Ingress Conroller.
+# Portfolio Website

+**End-to-end CICD Implementation using Docker, Aws-Eks, Github Actions, Helm, ArgoCD & Ingress Conroller.**
-This repository demonstrates a complete end-to-end DevOps workflow for a Golang web application, implementing industry best practices.

 It is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.
 Below is a detailed guide for setting up and executing each step.

 ## Features Implemented